HaloSPV3/Gemini/hxe/src/readme.txt

   Manifest         Represents the manifest that contains metadata for
                    the compiled & installed assets.
 This permits HXE to install packages and verify the files on loading.

+  Chimera          Represents the configuration binary for an old copy
+                   of Chimera.
+This is mainly used for SPV3.1 & 3.2.
   ---------------------------------------------------------------------

 Documentation on any of the aforementioned files can be found in the doc